Boies Schiller Flexner LLP

 Currently, Johan also serves as a co-chair for the Minorities in the Profession Committee of the NYC Bar Association.

 Vincent J. Roldan

-Vincent Roldan is a Partner and Co-Chair of the Bankruptcy and Restructuring Group at Ballon Stoll Bader & Nadler, P.C.
+Vincent Roldan is a Partner in the Bankruptcy, Restructuring and Creditors' Rights and Banking and Financial Services practice at Mandelbaum Salsburg P.C.
 He has represented parties in interest in various aspects of bankruptcy proceedings, including debtors, secured lenders, noteholders, foreign and domestic trade creditors, creditors' committees, trustees, and asset purchasers.
-Prior to joining the firm, he was a Partner and head of the restructuring practice at mid-sized New York firm, and a senior associate in the New York office of DLA Piper LLP, for whom he worked for over nine years.
+Prior to joining the firm, he was a Partner and head of the restructuring practice at a number of New York firms, and a senior associate in the New York office of DLA Piper LLP, for whom he worked for over nine years.
 He is a frequent speaker and writer on corporate bankruptcy, restructuring, and commercial litigation topics.

 Vincent served as a law clerk to the Honorable Lewis M. Killian, Jr., United States Bankruptcy Judge for the Northern District of Florida, and interned for the Honorable Adlai S. Hardin, Jr., United States Bankruptcy Judge for the Southern District of New York.

 He is an active member of the Asian American Bar Association, and is a founding member of FALA New York, for which he has served on the Steering Committee since its inception.